obsidianmd/obsidian-help/en/Import notes/Import from Apple Notes.md

 ---
 permalink: apple-notes
 ---
-Obsidian allows you to easily migrate your notes from Apple Notes using the official [[Importer|Importer plugin]].
+Obsidian allows you to easily migrate your notes from Apple Notes using the [[Importer|Importer plugin]].

 ## Export your data from Apple Notes